 \section{Abstract}

-We consider Bayesian best arm identification in the multi-armed bandit problem.
+We consider best arm identification in the multi-armed bandit problem.
 Assuming certain continuity conditions of the prior, we characterize the rate of the Bayesian simple regret.
-Differing from Bayesian regret minimization (Lai, 1987), the leading factor in Bayesian simple regret derives from the region where the gap between optimal and sub-optimal arms is smaller than $\sqrt{\frac{\log T}{T}}$.
-We propose a simple and easy-to-compute algorithm with its leading factor matches with the lower bound up to a constant factor; simulation results support our theoretical findings.
+Differing from Bayesian regret minimization (Lai, 1987), the leading term in the Bayesian simple regret derives from the region where the gap between optimal and suboptimal arms is smaller than $\sqrt{\frac{\log T}{T}}$.
+We propose a simple and easy-to-compute algorithm with its leading term matching with the lower bound up to a constant factor; simulation results support our theoretical findings.